Shake, Rattle & Roll (film)

-Shake, Rattle & Roll is a 1984 Filipino horror anthology film directed by Emmanuel H. Borlaza, Ishmael Bernal, and Peque Gallaga.
+Shake, Rattle & Roll (stylized as Shake Rattle & Roll!) is a 1984 Filipino horror anthology film directed by Emmanuel H. Borlaza, Ishmael Bernal, and Peque Gallaga.
 It is the first installment in the Shake, Rattle & Roll film series.
-This was the only film in the series to be produced and distributed by Athena Productions, with the rest of the installments produced and distributed by Regal Films.
+This was the only film in the series to be produced by Athena Productions, with the rest of the installments produced and distributed by Regal Films (now known as Regal Entertainment).
+The film's title is based on the song of the same name.

-The film consists of three short stories: "Baso", which is about teenagers who unwittingly unleash spirits by using a spirit board; "Pridyider", about a malevolent refrigerator; and "Manananggal", about a a vampire-like creature from Philippine mythology.
+The film consists of three segments: "Baso", which is about teenagers who unwittingly unleash spirits by using a spirit board; "Pridyider", about a malevolent refrigerator; and "Manananggal", about a vampire-like creature from Philippine mythology.
 Shake, Rattle & Roll was an entry of the 10th Metro Manila Film Festival, with Herbert Bautista winning Best Actor for his role in the "Manananggal" segment.

-The second installment, Shake, Rattle & Roll II, was released in 1990.
+It spawned a film series consisting of sixteen films, including a remake of the "Pridyider" episode.
+The second installment, Shake, Rattle & Roll II, was released in 1990 under Regal Films.
+For its 40th anniversary, the film was digitally scanned and enhanced in high-definition by the ABS-CBN Film Restoration Project as part of the Metro Manila Film Festival's Sine Sigla sa Singkwenta 50-film lineup, starting from September 25 to October 15, 2024.

 Plot

 "Baso"

-Paolo, Girlie and Johnny perform a spirit of the glass in an abandoned house.
+Paolo, Girlie and Johnny perform spirit of the glass in an abandoned house.
 When they contact the spirits; namely Isabel, Ibarra and Juanito, the spirits break free from the glass and possess the teens.

 In the Spanish era, Isabel is the daughter of Soledad and Antonio.
 She loves Juanito, a soldier who is battling against the Spaniards, but has to love her suitor Ibarra, a handsome and wealthy man and Juanito's companion.
-The next day after Juanito leaves for battle, one of his companions allegedly report to Isabel that Juanito died from the battle.
+The next day after Juanito leaves for battle, one of his companions report to Isabel that Juanito was allegedly killed in action.
 Devastated by his loss, Isabel continues her engagement to Ibarra.
-After Isabel and Ibarra celebrate their marriage, they are attacked by an enraged Juanito who is revealed to be alive after being cheated on by Isabel but Ibarra kills him as Juanito vowed vengeance against Ibarra and Isabel for their betrayal.
+After Isabel and Ibarra celebrate their marriage, they are attacked by an enraged Juanito who is revealed to be alive.
+Ibarra kills him as Juanito vowed vengeance against Ibarra and Isabel for their betrayal.
 Moments after his death, Ibarra commits suicide from the guilt of Juanito's death and Isabel dies from her sickness due to excessive depression.
 Their spirits haunt the abandoned house and begin to reenact their past.

 Back at the present, Paolo and Johnny, who are still possessed by Ibarra and Juanito, begin to fight each other but the caretaker, Mang Castor saves them and Girlie by warding off the spirits from their bodies.
 The teens seem to go back to normal but Juanito repossesses Johnny and stabs Paolo with an axe.
 In retaliation, the latter grabs the gun and shoots Johnny as Juanito's spirit is expelled from Johnny.
 The boys die from their wounds, in front of the traumatized Girlie.